stouffer/EvoGeoModules/manuscript/outline.md

 # Point 4 -- Emergent network properties may not respond to evolutionary mechanisms

-- Co-occurence constraints: pairs of species have never been observed together, but the coevolution should be measured on potential-interactions
+- Co-occurence constraints: pairs of species have never been observed together, but the coevolution should be measured on potential interactions; the dataset used to evaluate coevolution is itself incomplete

 - Phylogenetic content of modules, look at over-under dispersal, co-occurence is biased by interactions